MA in Education: Learning and Technology and Single Subject Teaching Credential

 The Master of Arts in Education: Learning and Technology is approved by the California Commission on Teacher Credentialing (CTC) and the National Council for the Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP).

-Upon completion, the candidate will have earned both a Preliminary Single Subject Teaching Credential and a Master of Arts in Education: Learning and Technology degree.
-Note: The preparation for a Single Subject Preliminary Credential is available in the following subject areas: art, business, English language arts, mathematics, music, physical education, science, social science, and world languages.
+Upon completion of the requirements listed below and all of the requirements detailed in the Steps to a Credential, the candidate will have earned a Preliminary Single Subject Teaching Credential and a Master of Arts in Education: Learning and Technology degree.
+Note: The preparation for a Preliminary Single Subject Teaching Credential is available in the following subject areas: art, business, English language arts, mathematics, music, physical education, science, social science, and world languages.

 Computer and Software Requirements